 I was surprised by the lack of Christmas trees.
-I mean there were some, but it was more about the lights in general that the Christmas tree lights.
-But when you think about it, in such a multicultural city you can’t really put one religion holiday over another.
+I mean there were some, but it was more about the lights in general than the Christmas tree lights.
+But when you think about it, in such a multicultural city you can’t really put one religious holiday over another.
 You know those ridiculously intense arguments about Holidays vs. Christmas right?
 Imagine you actually have to come up with a solution.

 Obviously “holidays” are more respectful but is it really that big of a topic?
 Do you really think Christianity is gonna be forgotten because you wish someone a Happy Holiday instead of Merry Christmas?
 And on the other hand, do you think people are gonna convert because they saw a Christmas tree or a Bethlehem?
 No matter what you say or do someone out there is gonna have a problem with that no matter what so just relax and enjoy the lights.

 My absolute favorite street in the world got to be Avenue Montaigne.

 The first thought that entered my mind when I stepped on the street years ago was: “God I wish I was this rich.”
 My goal in life is to have my life together and regularly shop at Avenue Montaigne.

 It’s the street where the rich white ladies shop.
 All of the big brand names you can think of are located on the street.
 You walk the sidewalk and don’t know where to look first.
 Chanel.
 Versace.
 Fendi.
 Louis Vuitton.
 Ralph Lauren.
 Prada.
 Dolce&Gabana.
 Armani.
 Gucci.
 Dior.
 Valentino and many more.
 The concentration is outstanding.